milojs/milo/README.md

 We have our own library [__Proto__](https://github.com/MailOnline/proto) that has a grownig collection of utility functions for the manipulation of objects, prototypes, arrays, functions and strings.
-Please see its repository for documentations and reasons behind our decision not to use third-party libraries.
+Please see [its repository](https://github.com/MailOnline/proto) for documentations and reasons behind our decision not to use third-party libraries.

-It is bundled together with milo and all its functions are available as properties of _ object, you don't have to load it separately.
+It is bundled together with milo and all its functions are available as properties of _ object, you don't need to load it separately.